namwob44/namwob44.github.io/CV.markdown

 * Advisor for Summer K-12 coding camp-Sunshine AI
 * Guest lecturer for Summer Internship-Penn Research Administrator Program

+## Reviewer
+* Reviewer for IEEE Robotics and Automation Letters (RA-L).
+* Reviewer for IEEE International Conference on Robotics and Automation (ICRA).
+* Reviewer for IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS).
+* Reviewer for American Control Conference (ACC).

 ## Presentations and Publications
 please see this [page](http://namwob44.github.io/Publications)!